Sestiere San Polo

 In winter, an ice skating rink adds to its charm.

-These top places are steps away from Chiesa di San Paolo:
+These top spots are just a short walk from Chiesa di San Paolo: